rundeck/rundeck/docs/en/03-jobs/03-chapter1.md

   perhaps, represent what has become a routine procedure.
 * Another user in your group needs a simple self-service interface to run a procedure across a set of nodes.
-* Routine procedures need to be encapsulated and be the basis for other routine procedures.
+* Routine procedures need to be encapsulated and become the basis for other routine procedures.

 Jobs provide a means to encapsulate a procedure in a logically